planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 - **Steady**: races are so intense the driver and passengers cannot normally act.
 Each Edge spent smooths out the ride so the driver or a chosen passenger may take their Action during the Stretch.
 - **Swerve**: juking or angling, Edge inflicts +1 Difficulty to Attacks made on the vehicle until the next Stretch.

-The Steady Stunt above allows an Initiative Round of combat within the current stretch, only for the select drivers or passengers who gained their Action.
-This special round takes place after all the Stunts above are applied.
-In case of arguments, highest lead goes first.
-Ramming or sideswiping (p.65) is an Attack.
-Current speed is king – a slower vehicle cannot normally ram a faster one.
-Altitude can also matter; ground vehicles cannot ram an airborne vehicle, except in wild situations.
-The Guide must wield their best judgment.
+The Steady Stunt above allows a selected driver or passenger to make Attacks, maximum one per character just like a Round.
+This does not require Initiative as not everyone has a chance to act.
+Ramming or sideswiping is an Attack.

 ### Rally

-The character shakes off the pain, stands on their hind legs like a man, and puts their guard back up.
-A Rally simply doubles current Mettle, not exceeding the maximum of course.
+Shaking off the pain, standing up on their hind legs, and putting their guard back up.
+A Rally doubles current Mettle, up to the maximum.
 Current Mettle must be higher than zero (1+) to Rally.
-Rallies are aided by parrying weapons and shields, but only under certain circumstances.

-- **Block** adds to current Mettle for upcoming Rally vs. all Attacks, meaning they may even Rally while Staggered if this bonus brings their current Mettle to 1 or above.
-To qualify, the Rally must be their next Action after the hit.
-- **Parry** adds to current Mettle for upcoming Rally vs. melee Attacks, meaning they may even Rally while Staggered if this bonus brings their current Mettle to 1 or above.
-To qualify, the Rally must be their next Action after the hit by a melee weapon.

-Because of the doubling, a Rally is most effective at half Mettle, and less worthwhile when higher or lower.
-When to Rally is an important tactical choice, made easier if one has strong allies or cover to give some breathing space during combat.
+A Rally is most effective at half Mettle, less so when higher or lower.
+When to Rally is an important tactical choice, made easier if one has strong allies or cover to provide breathing space.

 ### Rattle

-Taunting, threatening, trash-talking, and demoralizing an enemy makes it harder for them to reach into their personal wellspring of courage.
-Some nonlethal attacks like cutting off buttons or brandishing a weapon artfully can qualify.
-This is only effective if the target can grasp the indignity of it.
-Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CONCEPT can do.
-This inflicts the Rattled Status, preventing the target from using a Rally or Surge.
-Foes discombobulated in this way often opt to surrender or flee.
+Taunting, threatening, trash-talking, or demoralizing a foe makes it harder for them to focus.
+This is only effective if they can grasp the indignity of it.
+Rattle is a Check of NATURE vs. MOTIVE, but a spiteful, authoritative, or comedic CALLING can do.
+This inflicts the ***Rattled*** Status, forcing them to discard their lowest die or dice on any Check.

+For example, a Rattled combatant makes an Attack Check and gets [2, 2, 4, 5, 5, 6].
+They must discard the 2s and now have only Edge, meaning they have no Score and fail.

+Foes discombobulated in this way often surrender or flee.

 **Check:** NATURE vs. MOTIVE

 {: .outcomes }

-> -   **Success:** Target cannot Rally on their next Action.
+> -   **Success:** Target is Rattled (discard lowest) on their next Action.
 > -   **Edge:** *effect lasts until after another Action.*
 > -   **Failure:** target keeps their cool somehow.
-> -   **Twists:** *Delay, reveal secret, offend ally, draw more foes, etc.*
+> -   **Twists:** *reveal secret, offend ally, draw more foes, etc.*

 Using some sort of revelation or dirt can grant a bonus.
 For example, revealing the target’s partner was unfaithful, they made a mistake, are surrounded, etc. True or not, it must be something the target would care about.
 Events in the game or the Know Action may reveal these.
 Some may only be used once; this is a tricky tactic and should be treated sensibly at the table.